19hours/sg-statutes/Acts/Financial Advisers Act.md

 ### Negotiation and placement of risk with unregistered insurer

-33\.—(1) Subject to subsection (4), no licensee shall, in the course of his business as such, negotiate any contract of insurance with an insurer (directly or indirectly) except with a registered insurer acting in the course of his business as such.
+33\.—(1) Subject to subsection (4), no licensed financial adviser shall, in the course of his business as such, negotiate any contract of insurance with an insurer (directly or indirectly) except with a registered insurer acting in the course of his business as such.

 [1/2009 wef 26/11/2010]